 Errors thrown by actions

-When your action runs, it may encounter problems.
-Examples include:
+When an action runs, it may run into problems.
+For example:

 - A bug in your code